vonsteer/taskiq-aio-sqs/README.md

 * `wait_time_seconds` - wait time in seconds for long polling, defaults to 0.
 * `max_number_of_messages` - maximum number of messages to receive, defaults to 1 (max 10).
 * `delay_seconds` - default delay for message delivery (0-900), defaults to 0.
+* `enable_batching` - enable message batching for improved performance, defaults to False.
+* `batch_size` - maximum number of messages to batch together (1-10), defaults to 10.
+* `batch_timeout` - maximum time in seconds to wait before sending a partial batch (≥0.1), defaults to 1.0.
+* `skip_batch_tasks` - list of task names that should bypass batching, defaults to None.
 * `s3_extended_bucket_name` - extended bucket name for the s3 objects,
   adding this will allow the broker to kick messages that are too large for SQS by using S3 as well, by default the listen function handles this behaviour, defaults to None.